ITenthusiasm/testing-websockets/README.md

 ## Summary

 And now we're finally done!
 In this article, we learned how to create integration tests for WebSocket servers, and we created a few utility functions to greatly simplify this process.
 Let me know what you thought!
-I want to make sure this is a sufficient example on writing integration tests for WebSocket servers, so all questions and critiques (and appreciations xD) are welcome!
+I want to make sure this is a sufficient example on writing integration tests for WebSocket servers, so all questions and critiques (and appreciations 😅) are welcome!

 As I said at the beginning, this article and the code for its examples can be found on [github]().
 There, I have a JavaScript version and a TypeScript version of the codebase.
 Both use JSDocs to make life a little easier if you decide to play around.